Study Design

 Note: As a minimal requirement each study has to have at least one group with one session, one block, and one task.

 Tasks: A task is the smallest building block within the study design.
 Each task can be separately opened and edited with the Task Editor.
+Tasks can be ordered in the Task column using drag & drop methods, but this order does not affect the order in which tasks will be presented when added to Blocks.
 All of the content which is edited/defined for the experiment is done within tasks.
 Each task can be assigned to one or more blocks.

 Blocks: A block is used to group a set of tasks.
 The order of the tasks within a block can be manually adjusted using drag & drop methods for fixed presentation order.
 The property settings can be used to present the tasks either in the defined order or in random order for each subject / block execution.
 Blocks are then assigned to one or more sessions.